VetleGunnarsen/Python100DaysOfCoding/README.md

 This was a though one for me, but I think I got it correctly.
 I found this days challenge a little dificlut but I thing I at the end.
 The way the material explained it was maybe a bit different, but I did it my way, which im happy with!
 On to day 11

 # Day 11
+Again this was a though one, feel like the difficulty will just rise from here.
+Spent a lot of time to figure out the maths behind this, but when I got it, I think I got some clean code out of it.
+I once again added a While loop to make the program run until you actually did it correctly.
+Debugging tommorrow!
+Gonna be fun!

+# Day 12